Paradise Pier Hotel Getting Pixar Reimagining

-In terms of commentary, we are totally on board with Paradise Pier Hotel becoming Pixar Pier Hotel.
+In terms of commentary, we are totally on board with Paradise Pier Hotel becoming Pixar Place Hotel.
 This might come as a surprise given our recent criticism of the newly-opened Toy Story Hotel at Tokyo Disney Resort, as well as our disdain for Pixar Pier at Disney California Adventure.

 This should be easily reconciled for anyone who has ever heard the phrase, “making lemonade out of lemons.”
 (Which should be everyone.)